Heisnotanimposter/MyArchExperience/README.md

 However, nonetheless the benefits of the full-controlling the Linux system, I faced a lot of problems of the 'not supported' or 'less- maintained' pkgs on the arch system.
 These  restrictions are not joking.
 It is very stressful to control it.

 So, the conclusion is, I give up to change my main OS system to Arch Linux.
-We may strongly agree with the well maden OS, like windows and MacOs, Android, etc, they are just have the moat.
+We may can strongly agree with the well maden OS, like windows and MacOs, Android, etc, they are just have the moat.

 If you have interest in Installing ArchLinux in hardInstalling, Please reference this md file.
 Thank you.